meiyor/ABATech_AI_test/README.md

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/boxplot_check_in_service.png" width="800" height="450">

 The same effect can be observable when the code is executed in a **multivariate analysis** where multiple features show a similar behavior with higher ratings in the **satisfied** in comparison with the **dissatisfied**.
-This effect must be taken into account by the classifiers and the feature generator algorithms that we use in this repository - to obtain better **satisfied** and **dissatisfied** identification trials (classification).
+This effect must be taken into account by the classifiers and the feature generator algorithms that we use in this repository - to obtain better **satisfied** and **dissatisfied** identification (classification) trials.
 To check the higher values associated with **satisfied** we can plot a grouped bar-plot between the features **post entry**, **Visitor service**, **check-in service**, and **Medic service**.
 We present these barplots as follows.

 <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/grouped_barplot.png" width="800" height="450">

-The data is showing a general tendency consisting in the participants who feel more approval with different company services are more correlated with the **satisfied** trials, and the participants that dissapproves more the services are more related to the **dissatisfied** trials.
+The data is showing a general tendency consisting in the participants who feel more approval with certain company services are more correlated with the **satisfied** trials, and the participants that dissapproves those services are more related to the **dissatisfied** trials.
 This seems a logical behavior in this particular type of data, and the effect is confirmed in multiple features.
 The main issue with this dataset appears more when scatter-plots do not show a tendency or a pattern of differentiation between **satisfied** and **dissatisfied** distributions.
 This occurs because there are multiple participants that gives overlapped answers in the categorical features.
 The continuous features are more sparse, and as well as the categorical, they are very overlapped.
 We can see this effect in the following scatter-plots, the first between **post entry** and **Visitor service**, and the second between **Age** and **Delay in care (min)**.

  <img src="https://github.com/meiyor/ABATech_AI_test/blob/main/images/scatter_plot_post_entry_visitor_service.png" width="800" height="450">